libertyh/ising-model/README.md

 The outputs of `ising_neurons_L1reg` are the model name (in this case, "fully connected"), the log-likelihood of the data given the model (`logL`), and a 3D matrix of coupling values (`[s+n] x n x # of cross validation iterations`).

 ## Evaluating Ising Model performance
 Depending on how many electrode sites you record from and how much memory you have on your computer, you may be able to calculate the full log-likelihood of your data given the model, in which case you can directly compare log-likelihoods across models (this is what the code assumes, and calculates the log-likelihood directly with `L_dL_ising.m`).
 With 16 sites, this is tractable (2<sup>16</sup> possible spike patterns must be calculated), but if you have something larger (e.g. a 128-channel array) it may not be possible to calculate the partition function.
-In that case, you can compare models using likelihood ratios.
+In that case, you may want to use a technique such as annealed importance sampling to compute the log likelihood.

 ## Plotting the couplings
 The output from `ising_neurons_L1reg.m` can be plotted by itself to get an overall view of the couplings (use `imagesc(all_J(:,:,1),[-2 2])`), but inferring spatial patterns is difficult unless you are used to looking at these plots.
 For example, running the code using `sample_data.mat`, you should get a coupling matrix similar to the one below.